 Four common bees and wasps

 What is the difference between bees, wasps and hornets?
-This is a question I tend to ask myself, especially when surrounded by swarms of hungry yellow jackets while dining outside.
+This is a question I tend to ask myself, especially when surrounded by swarms of hungry yellow jackets while eating outside.
 I, for one, know from experience that fuzzy honeybees can make excellent garden companions.
 But, what’s up with their skinny yellow and black striped brethren?
 Do they have any value?
-They seem interested only in stinging me.
+They only seem interested in stinging me.

 Recently I was asked to represent my garden club at a National Capitol Area Garden Club (NCAGC) function in Maryland.
 I brought a floral arrangement for the brunch, grabbed some homemade quiche and a muffin and sat back to enjoy the lecture.
 I was thrilled to discover that speaker, Kerry Wixted, of the Maryland Department of Natural Resources, was planning to answer this very question.